Skip to main content

 Being vegan doesn’t mean you need to say bye to burgers.
 Check out our recipe for a high protein, high satisfaction pea protein burger.

-Made from blended chickpeas and infused with our signature Pea Protein Isolate, these Pea Protein Burgers are a must-have for your midweek menu.
+Made from blended chickpeas and infused with our signature Impact Pea Protein, these Pea Protein Burgers are a must-have for your midweek menu.
 Budget-friendly, full of flavour and super simple to make, we’ve crafted the perfect recipe to help you get that much-needed burger fix in a matter of minutes.

 Our Pea Protein Burgers are made with fragrant cumin powder, sharp and zesty lemon and are complete with crunchy lettuce and cucumber.
 Check out the recipe below for a healthy, high protein burger recipe that you can make your own.